7h30th3r0n3/Evil-M5Core2/README.md

 - If a suspicious device is near an alert appear.

 **Note:** Detection of a device does not necessarily mean it is a skimmer, but caution is advised.

+## BadUSB
+### You can now use BadUSB attacks directly from the device!

+This feature allows the device to act as a BadUSB, emulating keyboard inputs to execute predefined scripts or commands on a connected computer.
+Ideal for security testing and demonstrations.

+**Usage:**
+- Prepare your script in a text file and upload it to the `BadUsbScript` folder on the device.
+- Activate the BadUSB mode from the menu and select the script to execute or change the layout.
+- 20 Scripts are provided but you can add more.

+**Caution:** Use responsibly and ensure you have permission before executing any scripts.

 ## Flipper Zero Friend ?